 The Society of Self Fellows began formal activities in 2000, with 17 alumni.
-This year there are 175 SSF members.
-The first Board of Governors was appointed in 1999, and the elections for new governors are held each fall.
+This year there are 195 SSF members.

 Self Graduate Fellows become associate members of the SSF when they complete their four years of fellowship support.
 Upon conferral of the Ph.D. degree, associate members become lifetime members.